 A downloadable game for Windows, macOS, and Linux

-VIVID MINIGOLF, originally, was a limited top-down minigolf game with miniature art visuals.
+MINIATURE MINIGOLF, originally, was a limited top-down minigolf game with miniature art visuals titled "Vivid Minigolf".

 It was first made, foolishly, in a program called 'Gamesalad' that imposed a very arbitrary 10mb limit on HTML5 games.
-The original version of this game was showcased on VividMinigolf.com, but the Gamesalad Arcade version - the original game - effectively no longer exists.
+The original version of this game was showcased on an old now-defunct site, now replaced with the [unfinished, only partly revised] MiniatureMinigolf.com, but the Gamesalad Arcade version - the original game - effectively no longer exists because Gamesalad was discontinued.

-Well, since 2014 I have rebuilt that game's essential interactions in an entirely different engine for HD with largely the same but far less compressed charming scale miniature art graphics (an old joke is that it's miniature miniature golf) and new courses and holes in the works.
-The game is solved, essentially, in critical core interaction terms and design... now with only a couple of minor bugs remaining to quash.
+Well, since 2014 I have rebuilt that game's essential interactions in an entirely different engine for HD with largely the same but far less compressed charming scale miniature art graphics and new courses and holes in the works.
+The game is solved, essentially, in critical core interaction terms and design... now with only scattered minor bugs remaining to quash.
 And I think they can be fixed soon.

 I now aim to get the base nine hole game posted here for free very soon.

 Plus the Steam page, will be visible along with new trailer, fixed website, in the next month or two.

 The base nine hole course version, free from the start, sooner than you'd think, but there is a plan to make an ongoing, expanding set of courses in a paid version.
 It is possible to pay for the full version even now at a discount (before even the free one is posted) and anybody doing so... you have my thanks.

 I want to get the following six elaborate new courses in addition to the initial base nine hole course, done for the initial total batch of seven different nine-hole courses:

 - desert (Southwest, a lot of sand and cacti, rattlesnakes, rugged rock features, etc)